Erotemic/progiter/README.rst

 When working with ProgIter in either iterable or manual mode you can use the ``prog.ensure_newline`` method to guarantee that the next call you make to stdout will start on a new line.
-You can also use the ``prog.set_extra`` method to update a dynamci "extra" message that is shown in the formatted output.
+You can also use the ``prog.set_extra`` method to update a dynamic "extra" message that is shown in the formatted output.
 The following example demonstrates this.